 - Migration Issues: (Mis)perceptions of Migrants as Posing a Threat, Master class, Pre-College Programme

 Hélène Périvier is an economist at the Observatoire français des conjonctures économiques (OFCE, Economic Research Centre) at Sciences Po.
 At PRESAGE, a joint research program developed by the OFCE and Sciences Po devoted to the study of gender, her research concerns gender inequality, and labor market, family, and social policies.
 She holds a Ph.D. in Economics from the University of Paris 1 – Panthéon-Sorbonne.

-Course: Gender Equality and Society, social sciences track, University Programme
+Course: Gender Equality and Society, elective class, University Programme

 Jan Rovny is an assistant professor at Sciences Po’ Center for European Studies (CEE) and the Interdisciplinary Research Center for the Evaluation of Public Policies (LIEPP).
 He holds a Ph.D. in Political Science from the University of North Carolina at Chapel Hill and he has previously taught in the United States, the Czech Republic, Germany and Sweden.
 His research concentrates on political competition in Europe.
 He is the academic advisor for the social sciences track of our University Programme.